My Experience

 Older homes were never designed to be energy efficient and it is estimated that 30% of total heat lost is through air leaks.
 New homes may have less of an issue with leaks but should check insulation.
 One way to test if your home is sufficient, is to use a candle or incense stick on a windy day to determine if there is a draft by windows, doors or other protrusions in your walls or ceilings.
-If there is, you will see the smoke or light flicker.
+If there is, you will see the smoke or light flicker and bend.
 This is equivalent to having a window slightly open full time in your house – not a good idea during hot summers or cold winters!

 Other areas to evaluate for drafts are recessed lights, dropped ceilings, attic hatches, fireplace dampers, and any pipe or wiring penetrations from outside to inside your house.
 In addition, basements and attics may require expert attention (Amann et al., 2012).

-Reducing Drafts: Caulk guns can help to seal ¼ inch holes near window or door joins.
+Caulk guns can help to seal ¼ inch holes near window or door joins.
 Foam sealant expands to cover cracks and gaps greater than ¼ inch, e.g., any external interface: e.g., electric boxes or external pipes.
 Know that foam sealant (e.g., polyurethane) is better for hidden cracks protected from sunlight and moisture (Amann et al. 2012) and will not apply as attractively as caulk.
 There are different varieties of caulk, including clear silicone caulk, which cannot be painted over, or various colors of acrylic caulk, which you can paint over.
 Silicone caulk has better adhesion, durability and flexibility, while a higher-quality acrylic is better for room-visible areas (Harley, 2012).
 Select a caulk that is likely to wear for at least 20 years.

 Figure: Caulk guns can be used wherever you feel drafts

-If you feel a draft under your door, this style door blocker can help.
-They can also be purchased at a hardware store.
-Also, along the door, you can find insulating foam, or better yet, a v seal or silicone rubber bulb.
-Apply to top first, then both sides of door (Harley, 2012).
-Newer homes often have decent door insulation.
-A more attractive solution is a door sweep, which is a metal bar with rubber strip that is attached to the bottom of the door.
-The rubber should be cut down to 1/8 shorter than the doorstop (Harley 2012).
+If you feel a draft under your door, this style door blocker (shown) or stuffed door sock can help and requires no installation.
+A more attractive solution is a door sweep, which is a metal bar with rubber strip that is attached (screwed) to the bottom of the door.
+The rubber should be cut down to 1/8 shorter than the doorstop (Harley 2012).These can be purchased at a hardware store.

 Figure: Door bottoms can let in a lot of cold air